analuizasb2/analuizasb2/README.md

-### Hi there 👋
+### Hi there 👋 I am Ana Luiza, y'all can call me Ana

 <!--
 **analuizasb2/analuizasb2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...